 Love and marriage can be complicated.
 Falling in love with someone else while you are married is certainly not unusual.
 People may choose to have an affair, others seek marriage counseling and some may choose divorce.
-If none of these options are taken, a man could marry the new love of his life while still legally married to his first wife.
-The new couple could disappear and live a whole new life together or the husband may opt to live through two marriages concurrently.
-What happens when this is discovered can be emotionally, financially and legally damaging.
+If none of these options are taken, someone could marry the new love of his life while still legally married to their first spouse.
+The new couple could disappear and live a whole new life together, opt to live through two marriages concurrently.
+Unfortunately, the repercussions of getting married when you already have a legal spouse financially and legally damaging.

 Law and Marriage

 If you are married and then marry someone else without obtaining a divorce, you are breaking a federal law in the United States.
 The correct term for this illegal act is bigamy.
 The law states that marriage is a legal contract, but by marrying again, you are effectively breaking your first contract of marriage and then entering into the second contract illegally.